anjuman-v/anjuman-v/README.md

  <p>- <i>Aspiring full stack web developer with excellent problem-solving skills.
 Able to perform well in a team.
-Passionate about coding and equipped with a diverse and promising skill-set with a special emphasis on CSS.
+Passionate about coding and equip with a diverse and promising skill-set with a special emphasis on CSS.
 Able to see things from various points of view and able to understand and follow instructions.</i></p>